andreshserna/andreshserna/README.md

-- 👋 Hi, I’m @andreshserna, my name is Andres Hernandez Serna, I am from Barranquilla, Colombia; but I am based now at Medellin, Colombia.
+- 👋 Hi, I’m @andreshserna, my name is Andres Mauricio Hernandez Serna, I am from Barranquilla, Colombia; but I am based now at
+Medellin, Colombia.
 I am currently studying electrical engineer in University of Antioquia and also becoming a web front-end developer with the University of Antioquia.